Table of contents

 For context, that’s more than half a workday searching for information.

 IT documentation tools fight this issue by centralizing all IT information.
-This makes it easily accessible and reduces the amount of time spent searching for resources.
-To help you choose an IT documentation tool, this article reviews the best options—complete with basic information on these solutions and how they work.
+This makes information easily accessible and reduces the amount of time spent searching for resources.

 What is IT documentation software?

-Types of IT documentation software
+Types of IT documentation software for IT teams

 The types of IT documentation software can be broadly divided into knowledge base, wiki, asset management, and unified IT documentation solutions.